 Transcranial Magnetic Stimulation And Depression: An Effective Treatment?

-You may have heard of procedures that involve feeding electricity into the brain to treat a variety of mental health disorders, including depression, but just how rooted in reality are these treatment options?
-Transcranial magnetic stimulation is a potentially effective and generally safe treatment option that can help with symptoms of depression as well as other brain-related conditions.
-There are some risks associated with the treatment, but when conducted safely and properly, it can have some significant benefits.
+If you or someone you know experiences symptoms of depression, you may have heard of a treatment called transcranial magnetic stimulation, or TMS.
+TMS can sometimes help with symptoms of depression as well as other brain-related conditions.
+There are some risks associated with the treatment, but when conducted safely and properly, it can yield some significant benefits in some patients.

 What Is Transcranial Magnetic Stimulation?

-Transcranial magnetic stimulation (TMS) involves stimulating specific portions of the brain with magnetic fields.
-This is intended to stimulate the nerve cells that may contribute to symptoms of depression; the thought is that doing so may cause these cells to function as they should.
-Magnetic fields are used to stimulate the brain in hopes of sparking a change because our minds rely on magnetism to operate.
-You can think of it like trying to use a defibrillator on someone to stimulate the heart.
+Transcranial magnetic stimulation (TMS) involves stimulating specific areas of the brain with magnetic fields.
+This is intended to stimulate the nerve cells that may contribute to symptoms of depression.
+Magnetic fields are used to stimulate the brain in hopes of sparking a change, as our minds rely on magnetism to operate.

-Though TMS isn’t considered an invasive procedure and is relatively low risk, it’s typically reserved for instances where other traditional treatment options have failed.
-There are some risks associated with TMS therapy treatment, but when conducted safely and properly, it can have some significant benefits.
-Patients who don’t respond to psychotherapy, prescription medication, or other forms of treatment are usually the best candidates for TMS.
+Although TMS isn’t considered an invasive procedure and is relatively low risk, it’s typically reserved for instances where other traditional treatment options have not produced the desired results.
+Patients who don’t respond to psychotherapy, prescription medication, or other forms of treatment may be candidates for TMS.
+There are some risks associated with TMS therapy, but when conducted safely and properly, it can have some significant benefits for some patients.

-During most sessions of transcranial magnetic stimulation, a trained professional will place an electromagnetic coil against the scalp.
-This is done near the front of the head.
+During most sessions of transcranial magnetic stimulation, a trained professional places an electromagnetic coil against the scalp, near the front of the head.
 Next, a pulse is passed through the scalp and into the brain.
-It's placed in this area to make sure that it's targeting the part of the brain that controls mood (and therefore may cause depression).
-Professionals believe that areas like these have decreased levels of activity in those with depression.
-So, by stimulating them into action once more, relief from symptoms may be possible.
+It's placed in this area to target the part of the brain that controls mood.
+Researchers believe that areas like this have decreased levels of activity in individuals who experience depression.
+By stimulating them into action, doctors may help patients experience relief from depression symptoms.

 Risks Of TMS